noir-lang/noir/docs/internal_notes/dev_docs/sandbox/components.md

 The analogous AC component would be the AztecSdk (wraps the CoreSdk which is more analogous to the private client).

 - Allows a user to create an Aztec keypair.
 Call `create_account` on Wallet.
-- Create a `Contract` instance (similar to web3.js), given a path to an Aztec.nr Contract ABI.
+- Create a `Contract` instance (similar to web3.js), given a path to an Aztec.nr contract artifact.
 - Construct `tx_request` by calling e.g. `contract.get_deployment_request(constructor_args)`.
 - Call wallet `sign_tx_request(tx_request)` to get signature.
 - Call `simulate_tx(signed_tx_request)` on the Private Client.
 In future this would help compute gas, for now we won't actually return gas (it's hard).
 Returns success or failure, so client knows if it should proceed, and computed kernel circuit public outputs.